Monitoring platform events

 server.features.eventLog.eximeeEventsProcessor.url

-Endpoint for the EximeeEvents application to write events to Kafka
+Address of the EximeeEvents application for saving events to Kafka

 Last updated